miguelnto/my-website/src/posts/hare.md

 };
 ```

 Now it's time to finally write the logic of our little project.
-What we'll want to do is:
+What we want to do is:

 - Initialize a window with a red background
 - Display a white colored box